-Overall, the results highlight that negative PV structures in WCB ascent regions are diabatically created by mid-level convection.
-These structures are then transported by the anticyclonic flow into the northwestern edge of the ridge, where they persist for about 10 h before dispersing.
-During this time, they participate in extending the ridge westward, strengthening PV gradients

-425 at the tropopause level and intensifying the jet stream.
+Overall, the results highlight that negative PV structures in WCB ascent regions are diabatically created by midlevel convection.
+These structures are then transported by the anticyclonic flow into the northwestern edge of the ridge, where they persist for about 10h before dispersing.
+During this time, they participate in extending the ridge westward, strengthening PV gradients at the tropopause level and intensifying the jet stream.
 The results thus suggest that mid-level convection contributes to ridge building and questions its role in large-scale dynamics.
 As parameterization schemes often struggle to represent updrafts that do not start in the boundary layer (e.g., McTaggart-Cowan et al., 2020), the representation of mid-level convection may be a source of uncertainty for the prediction of the downstream atmospheric circulation in global models.

 Code and data availability.
-The Meso-NH code is available on http://mesonh.aero.obs-mip.fr/ (last access: 1 December 2020).
-Rasta data are available from JD upon request.
+The Meso-NH code is available at http: //mesonh.aero.obs-mip.fr/ (last access: 1 December 2020) (MESO-NH, 2020).
+RASTA data are available from Julien Delanoë upon request.

 Author contributions.
-NB performed the simulations and the analyses under the supervision of FP and JPC, JD provided the observations, and all authors prepared the manuscript.
+NB performed the simulations and the analyses under the supervision of FP and JPC.
+JD provided the observations, and all authors prepared the paper.